senorrobo/Chatgpt/mmo_rpg/README.md

 python3 main.py
 ```

-The client now features simple player movement, an FPS-style camera, and basic physics using Panda3D's Bullet engine.
-Terrain chunks are streamed in around the player so only nearby areas are generated, keeping performance high.
+The client now features simple player movement, an FPS-style camera, and Bullet physics.
+Each terrain chunk includes a collision mesh so the player can walk on the scenery, and the map streams in around the player for good performance.
+The mouse look system was updated so the camera no longer snaps back when you move it.
 Use this as a starting point for your own MMO project.